stevenhan2/RTPJava/README.md

 3. on one terminal run java RTPTestServer 4001 (or any other port)
 4. on one terminal run java RTPTestClient 8000 (or any other port, but they have to be the same)

-Instructions to run FTAClient and FTAServer
+*Instructions to run FTAClient and FTAServer*

-1. on the terminal run javac FTAServer.java 8000
+1. make
+2. NetEmu 8000
-2. on the terminal run java FTAServer 8000 (or any other port) localhost
+3. java FTAServer 8000 (or any other port) localhost 8000
-3. on a different terminal run javac FTAClient.java
-4. on the same terminal as number 3 run java FTAClient 8000 localhost
+4. java FTAClient 8000 localhost
 5. you will be provided with 2 options in FTAClient: connect-get and close. connect-get connects to the server and gets the file from the server close exists the program.

+*Implemented:*
+(x)	connect-get
+()	get 					RTP is bidirectional, but I ran out of time ()	connect 				RTP is bidirectional, but I ran out of time (x)	post
+()	terminate				No time to implement, but would be part of state system with FIN flag and closing states similar to TCP ()	window 					Did not implement pipelining
+()	disconnect 				No time to implement, but would be part of state system with FIN flag and closing

+*I was able to send a file using:*
+0. make
+1. python NetEmu.py 8000 -l 10 -c 10 -d 10 -D 100 -r 25
+2. java FTAServer 5001 localhost 8000
+3. java FTAClient 5000 localhost 8000
+4. connect-get /Users/shan/file.txt